DeXP/dexp.github.io/_posts/articles/2021-05-15-best-nintendo-switch-games.md

 {% include image path="catherine.jpg" alt="Catherine: Full Body" link=true %}

 I'd suggest [Catherine](https://www.nintendo.com/games/detail/catherine-full-body-switch/) for fans of Atlus, developers of Persona series and Tokyo Mirage Sessions.
 Catherine is not something sexual-themed.
 It's traditional for Atlus great storyline about gods and demons.

+#### Shin Megami Tensei III Nocturne HD Remaster

+{% include image path="smt3.jpg" alt="Shin Megami Tensei III Nocturne HD Remaster" link=true %}

+[Shin Megami Tensei III Nocturne HD Remaster](https://www.nintendo.com/games/detail/shin-megami-tensei-iii-nocturne-hd-remaster-switch/) is a remaster of a game from PlayStation 2.
+So it's really old school.
+Be ready to not have a mini-map or hints on every corner.
+The Persona series was born from Shin Megami Tensei, so it's nice to try the roots.
+The game is much darker.
+YOu can't satisfy everyone there (as in Persona).
+So bee ready to become the world-destroyer.

+### Visual Novel

+Nintendo Switch is something really perfect for playing visual novel games.
+You could play it on TV and enjoy better graphics, or take it with you to the bed and read it as an electronic book.
+But with graphics, music, and animations!
+And Nintendo's library is really rich for this type of games.

+#### If My Heart Had Wings

+{% include image path="if-my-heart-had-wings.jpg" alt="If My Heart Had Wings" link=true %}

+Google for "best visual novels ever" and you'll find [If My Heart Had Wings](https://www.nintendo.com/games/detail/if-my-heart-had-wings-switch/) in the list.
+The plot caught me from the first lines.
+The graphics is pretty reach - the game is not most modern, so the characters are not Live2D-animated hare.
+But the backgrounds are really perfect and alive.
+But again, it's about the story.

+#### Nekopara

+{% include image path="nekopara.jpg" alt="Nekopara" link=true %}

+[Nekopara](https://www.nintendo.com/games/detail/nekopara-vol4-switch/) is something opposite to If My Heart Had Wings - the story is very light here.
+The main thingie is the atmosphere.
+And the technical realization of cause - the novel uses all modern Live2D stuff, so try it to see _how_ modern visual novel could look like and feel like.

+#### Doki Doki Literature Club

+{% include image path="doki-doki.jpg" alt="Doki Doki Literature Club" link=true %}

+Do you want some visual novel for adults?
+[Doki Doki](https://www.nintendo.com/games/detail/doki-doki-literature-club-plus-switch/) is your choise.
+Not because of nudes or alcohol.
+The game starts pretty cute and kawaii.
+But be ready for suicide ending.